Autopilot and Full Self-Driving Capability

 How do I check what Autopilot hardware I have?

 Check your configuration from your touchscreen.
 Select ‘Controls’ > ‘Software’ and confirm Autopilot computer type.
 Then press ‘Additional Vehicle Information.’

 How does Autopilot work?

-Built on a deep neural network, Autopilot* uses cameras and ultrasonic sensors to see and sense the environment around the car.
-This robust sensor and camera suite provides drivers with an awareness of their surroundings that a driver alone would not otherwise have.
-A powerful onboard computer processes these inputs in a matter of milliseconds to help make your driving safer and less stressful.
+As of mid-February 2022, all vehicles built for the North American market will feature Tesla Vision, which uses eight cameras and powerful neural net processing to see the environment around the car and deliver Autopilot features.
+This camera suite provides occupants with an awareness of their surroundings that a driver alone would not otherwise have.
+A powerful onboard computer processes these inputs in a matter of milliseconds to help make driving safer and less stressful.

 Do I still need to pay attention while using Autopilot?

 Yes.
 Autopilot is a hands-on driver assistance system that is intended to be used only with a fully attentive driver.
 It does not turn a Tesla into a self-driving car nor does it make a car autonomous.

 Before enabling Autopilot, you must agree to “keep your hands on the steering wheel at all times” and to always “maintain control and responsibility for your car.”
 Once engaged, Autopilot will also deliver an escalating series of visual and audio warnings, reminding you to place your hands on the wheel if insufficient torque is applied.
 If you repeatedly ignore these warnings, you will be locked out from using Autopilot during that trip.

 You can override any of Autopilot’s features at any time by steering, applying the brakes, or using the cruise control stalk to deactivate.